 The webinar discussed:

 This webinar was conducted in partnership with Park Slope Parents, an incredible resource for parents in Brooklyn (and beyond).
-The recording is available to members for free and to non-members for $25.
-Email events@parkslopeparents.com for access.
+View the recording here.